-Share Your Creative Activity or Research
+Share Your Research or Creative Work

 Communicating the results of your research, scholarly or creative work is a critical phase of the research process.
 Presenting your findings requires you to place your research into context, to connect it with other works and to explore new and unanswered questions.
 Sharing your research also entails that you prioritize, meet deadlines and follow protocol.
 The process teaches you how to react to reviews-both negative and positive.
 Source: Council on Undergraduate Research

 There are a variety of platforms to share your research, scholarly or creative work both within and outside the Binghamton University community.
 Whether you publish an article in a research journal, present at a professional conference or meeting, attend a research consortium, participate in a show or exhibition, or are involved with a performance, you will find many benefits to sharing your work with other professionals.

 - Binghamton Now (annually each spring; WRIT 111 themed editions on civic conversations)

 - Binghamton Writes: A journal of First-Year Writing

 - Ellipsis (literature)

 Journals for Undergraduate Submission:

 - Online Journal of Rural Nursing & Healthcare